mkirsche/Jasmine/README.md

 java -cp PATHTOJASMINE/src:PATHTOJASMINE/Iris/src Main

-Running this without parameters will provide a menu describing the necessary parameters.
+Running this without any arguments will provide a menu describing the necessary and optional parameters.

 ## User Manual